Who are the Suffering:

 Do’s:

-• Take about 6-8 weeks off from riding or heavy lifting!
-(Doing this will help prevent more scar tissue from coming back quicker).
+Take about 6-8 weeks off from riding or heavy lifting!

-• WALK every few hours (on your own two feet).
-(This will help with the gas pain from the surgery).
+WALK every few hours (on your own two feet).

-• Find a Pelvic Floor PT Doctor.
-(Ideally one that offers the “Combo Therapy” option).
+Find a Pelvic Floor Doctor (PT) (Ideally one that offers the “Combo Therapy” option).

 Don’ts

-• Only take 4 days (or less) off from your riding before jumping back into the saddle (…yes speaking from experience…)
+Only take 4 days (or less) off from your riding before jumping back into the saddle

 Misconceptions